 Where Can I Get Help With My CPP Application?

 Service Canada offices provide free assistance with CPP applications nationwide.
-Book appointments for complex situations or language barriers.
-Staff help with forms, documentation, and system navigation.
+You can book appointments for complex situations or language barriers.
+Staff can help you with forms, documentation, and system navigation.

 Phone support operates Monday through Friday at 1-800-277-9914.
+Have your SIN ready before you call.
 Wait times vary seasonally, with shorter queues in the early mornings.
-Have your SIN ready when calling.

-Community organizations offer application assistance for seniors.
+Community organizations also offer application assistance for seniors.
 Libraries, senior centers, and immigrant services often host CPP information sessions.
-These resources particularly help those uncomfortable with technology.
+These resources particularly help those who are uncomfortable with technology.

-Financial advisors understand CPP’s role in retirement planning, but cannot submit applications.
-Their expertise helps with timing decisions and tax planning.
+While financial advisors can’t submit your application, they can help you with timing decisions and tax planning.
 Fee-only advisors provide unbiased guidance without product sales pressure.

 Key Takeaways for Successful CPP Applications